Spin network coherent states for planar gravitational waves. I

-The present series of papers might appear to be only an explication of the properties of coherent states, independent of any choice of Hamiltonian; however, one chooses to emphasize certain properties of coherent states, because these are the properties one expects will be relevant later when calculating the Hamiltonian.
-There is at least an implicit choice of Hamiltonian involved in a paper of this type.
-I will try to make explicit relevant ambiguities and choices.
+The present paper is primarily an explication of the properties of coherent states, independent of any choice of Hamiltonian; however, I have emphasized certain properties of coherent states, because these are the properties I expect will be relevant later, when calculating the Hamiltonian.
+In particular, I have assumed that any future Hamiltonian will be constructed from spin 1/2 holonomies, those in the fundamental representation of SU(2).
+Although spin 1/2 is the simplest choice, Gaul and Rovelli have investigated Hamiltonians involving higher spin \cite{Gaul}.

-One such choice is the assumption, made above, that the Hamiltonian is constructed from spin 1/2 holonomies in the fundamental representation of SU(2).
-This seems to contradict results from the spin foam approach to quantum gravity.
-In this approach, one starts with an initial spin network living in n space dimensions, then propagates it forward in time by gluing appropriate n+1 dimensional simplices to the initial network.
-For a concrete, relatively simple example, consider the Euclidean version of 2+1 gravity, with all edges labeled by SU(2) spins.
-The spin network version of this theory is given by Rovelli \cite{Rovelli21}.
-The edges which are added at each time step can have arbitrary spin; there is no limitation to new edges with spin 1/2 or to new spins which differ from old by j $\rta$ j $\pm$ 1/2.
-The evolution does not seem to be generated by a Hamiltonian which singles out spin 1/2.

-Ideally, this particular shin-bark would dictate a unique change of direction: given the spin foam unitary evolution operator for 2+1 gravity, discover the Hamiltonian which generates the evolution.
-Presumably, the Hamiltonian would contain holonomies in representations of higher spin than 1/2.
-The natural choice of unitary evolution operator for this theory is a sum over a set of basic spin rearrangements (the so-called Pachner moves); but the Hamiltonian which generates this operator has not been found \cite{Arnsdorf}.
-(If the Hamiltonian itself is made into a sum of Pachner moves, it does not behave like a constraint; it does not annihilate physical states.)
-Spin foam theories which are more sophisticated than 2+1 gravity can be even harder to reconcile with the canonical approach \cite{Perez}.

-At the present time, there seems to be a disconnect between the spin foam and canonical approaches.
-The spin foam approach can construct a convincing unitary evolution operator, but no Hamiltonian constraint.
-The canonical approach has a constraint, but the formalism is frozen in time.
-In this situation, it is necessary to make a choice.
-I remain on the canonical side of the canonical-covariant divide and assume the holonomies are spin 1/2.
-By moving in this direction, of course, I may end up merely knocking over a lot more furniture.

-Although spin 1/2 is the simplest choice, I should report that Gaul and Rovelli have investigated Hamiltonians involving higher spin \cite{Gaul}.
 They find there is no problem in principle with using the higher holonomies.

-A third paper in the series contains some speculations about the form of the Hamiltonian \cite{3}.
-Although paper 3 does use some results from papers 1 and 2, it relies primarily on dimensional analysis arguments.
-In logical terms it is independent of the first two papers and should be evaluated independently.
+Also, there is no problem extending the present formalism to higher holonomies, if they are needed.